devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ## EC2

 - Setting up a diversified allocation strategy for your Spot Fleet is a best practice to increase the chances that a spot request can be fulfilled by EC2 capacity in the event of an outage in one of the Availability Zones.
 You can include each AZ available to you in the launch specification.
 And instead of using the same subnet each time, use three unique subnets (each mapping to a different AZ).

+## RDS

+- Oracle RMAN and RAC are not supported in RDS

 ## Route 53